 Myrtle Siebert Myrtle lived her early life on a floathouse on the remote BC coast.
 Having no expectation of life after high school but marriage and children, her whole life changed upon presentation of a five-year scholarship.
 During employment as a secondary teacher she completed a textbook in Metric measure – the first in Canada.
 This brought an educational publisher asking her to prepare a text for them.
 A passion for family history research brought new information about her paternal grandparents and visits to Norway.
 Three memoirs followed.
 Myrtle’s website.

-Carol Tulpar, vice-president and publicity chair of Canadian Authors – Metro Vancouver, co-ordinates the reviews for the Whistler Independent Book Awards.
+Carol Tulpar, long-time member of Canadian Authors BC, coordinates the reviews for the Whistler Independent Book Awards.
 With a BA in English Literature from the University of British Columbia and a Master of Arts in Liberal Studies from Simon Fraser University, Carol completed the Writer’s Studio in 2011, then served as a writing mentor at SFU Surrey for the six-year duration of the TWS affiliate Southbank program.
 She is currently working on three connected historical fiction manuscripts provisionally titled Habit of Secrecy, Secret Listener, and Unspoken Past.
 Carol’s website.